-Why flight prices change and how to decide when to book.
+Why do flight prices change and when is the best time to book?

 How do airlines decide how to set flight prices?